vmware-tanzu/velero/site/content/docs/main/api-types/backup.md

   # all namespace-scoped resources are included.
 Optional.
   # Cannot work with include-resources, exclude-resources and include-cluster-resources.
   includedNamespaceScopedResources: {}
   # Individual objects must match this label selector to be included in the backup.
+  # If matched object is Namespace, the namespace will act as IncludedNamespaces, and all resources in the namespace are included in the backup.
-Optional.
+  # Optional.
   labelSelector:
     matchLabels:
       app: velero